Karthikeyan0503/Final_Projects/README.md

 # Final_Projects
-Emotion Detection and Plant Disease Projects will be there.
+Emotion Detection and Plant Disease Projects are kept inside the branches.